Anyone who has been blogging for a significant amount of time will tell you that producing quality content is only half of the battle.

 Use my steps as a starting point, and adjust to fit your exact niche.

-These 11 methods have helped me get nearly 600 shares on my most recent article.
+These 11 methods have helped me get nearly 600 shares on my most recent article and as an addition to other backlink building tactics.
 Use as few or as many as you’d like, and be sure to let me know how they work for you!

 1. Use SumoMe’s Welcome Mat Plugin to Get 2X Email Subscribers.